awsdocs/aws-codedeploy-user-guide/doc_source/register-on-premises-instance-iam-session-arn.md

 }
 ```

 We recommend that you restrict this policy to only those Amazon S3 buckets your on\-premises instance needs to access\.
-If you restrict this policy, make sure to give access to the Amazon S3 buckets that contain the AWS CodeDeploy agent\.
-Otherwise, an error might occur whenever the AWS CodeDeploy agent is installed or updated on the on\-premises instance\.
+If you restrict this policy, make sure to give access to the Amazon S3 buckets that contain the CodeDeploy agent\.
+Otherwise, an error might occur whenever the CodeDeploy agent is installed or updated on the on\-premises instance\.
 For information about controlling access to Amazon S3 buckets, see [Managing Access Permissions to Your Amazon S3 Resources](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-access-control.html)\.

 **To create the IAM role**